+This instruction is used to read the contents of Program Memory (P.M.).
+To address the program memory, a pointer called Table Pointer (TBLPTR) is used.
 The TBLPTR (a 21-bit pointer) points to each byte in the program memory.
 TBLPTR has a 2 Mbyte address range.

-TBLPTR[0] = 0: Least Significant Byte of Program Memory Word TBLPTR[0] = 1: Most Significant
+TBLPTR[0] = 0: Least Significant